One Key To Motivating & Inspiring Your Team: Appreciation

 Energy Follows Attention

 We know that energy follows attention.
-In other words, the things you are noticing, focusing on and paying attention to are where your energy will go.
-So, if you remain focused on the negative, you will find more things that cause you to feel depleted, tired, irritable and angry.
+In other words, the things you notice, focus on, and pay attention to are where your energy will go.
+So, if you remain focused on the negative, you will find more things that cause you to feel depleted, tired, irritable, and angry.

 It's Not All Puppies and Ponies